China repeats demand for rollback of US tariffs for deal

 That was before China reacted with outrage to Trump’s decision to sign legislation supporting human rights in Hong Kong.
 Officials have not yet specified how or if Beijing will follow through on threats of “countermeasures.”

+However, on Monday a Foreign Ministry spokesman announced that China would no longer allow the U.S. Navy to visit Hong Kong.
+It also announced unspecified sanctions on pro-democracy groups in retaliation for the U.S. Congress’s passage of the human rights bills, including Human Rights Watch and the National Endowment for Democracy.

-New U.S. tariffs are set to kick in on many Chinese-made products as of Dec.
+New U.S. tariffs are set to kick in on many Chinese-made products, including laptops and smartphones, as of Dec.
 15. A preliminary deal could avert that.
 But promising to not implement the next tranche of tariffs would not suffice, the Global Times said.

 It said there was a “reasonable choice” for Trump to roll back some tariffs for the first deal and leave others for later, to “save the optics of the deal in the U.S. political climate and save the phase one deal.”